nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-07-bruce-lee-on-scrum-and-agile/index.md

 ---
+title: Bruce Lee on Scrum and Agile
+date: 2014-10-07
+author: MrHinsh
 id: "10800"
-title: "Bruce Lee on Scrum and Agile"
-date: "2014-10-07"
-categories:
-  - "people-and-process"
-tags:
-  - "agile"
-  - "philosophy"
-  - "scrum"
-coverImage: "nakedalm-experts-professional-scrum-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "bruce-lee-on-scrum-and-agile"
+slug: bruce-lee-on-scrum-and-agile
 aliases:
 - /blog/bruce-lee-on-scrum-and-agile
+tags:
+- agile
+- philosophy
+- scrum
+categories:
+- people-and-process
+coverImage: nakedalm-experts-professional-scrum-2-2.png

 ---

 There are wise people in this world and that wisdom often transcends the topic that they are intentionality addressing.
 Good philosophy can be applied beyond those bounds.